 Research strategy

-Firstly, this research project is in-depth research, as its aim is to yield knowledge on a specific niche subject, namely robot exploration based on reinforcement learning which overcomes the challenge of robustness and time-efficiency.
-However, the project will begin broadly by comparing the traditional methods of robot exploration.
+Firstly, this research project is in-depth research, as its aim is to yield knowledge on a specific niche subject, namely robot exploration based on reinforcement learning However, the project will begin broadly by comparing the traditional methods of robot exploration.

 Secondly, this research project includes both qualitative as quantitative parts.
 On the one hand, qualitative research is done by means of literature research about traditional robot exploration methods.
 Moreover, the system-thinking approach of programming the to-be-designed robot exploration methods could be considered as qualitative.
 On the other hand, this project will be somewhat quantitative, as the programming will include data analysis and data science.